Category Archives: self-care

 How often is blood electrification treatment done?
 Because of the pervasive nature of the immune system and the toxic burdens of modern life, regular blood electrification treatment is very recommended.
 Blood Electrification is a one point electro-stimulation that can be added in to your regular acupuncture session for better outcomes.
 It can also turn around issues that have previously had poor response to treatment due to immune dysregulation or blood viscosity which are both very common issues.
 For chronic conditions, daily home treatment is recommended using the silver pulser, a self treatment device that can be found here Silver Pulser – SOTA Instruments.

 Let’s get you started.
-Call /text my cell at 647-378-3182 and we can discuss how to best incorporate blood electrification treatments into your health routine.
+Call Kingsville Acupuncture at 519-800-4903 and we can discuss how to best incorporate blood electrification treatments into your health routine.

 Yours in health,